robinrendle/robinrendle.com/_projects/guide.markdown

 title: The Guide
 date: 2018-06-20 17:21:00 -07:00
 subtitle: Building Gusto’s design system, styleguide, and component library.
-dateRange: 2016-2018
+dateRange: May 2016 – January 2019
-role: 'Led the design and development of the design system and its many React components.
+role: Led the design and development of the design system and its many React components.

-'
-customCSSClass: guide
-color: "#28d8cb"
-results: 'High quality front-end code and documentation for the components and assets, such as logos, illustrations, and icons.
+results: 'High quality front-end code and documentation for the components and assets, such as logos, illustrations, and icons.'

-'
 extract: 'The Guide is a web app that documents Gusto’s ever-growing design system and my goal was to create a tool that anyone at the company could turn to when looking for information about the React components, baseline styles, as well as the overall